GargusS/GargusS/README.md

 My name is Geir Sønnesyn.
 With a solid IT background, I began my front-end development studies in January 2023, driven by a passion for creating visually appealing and functional user experiences using HTML, CSS, and JavaScript.

-I am actively expanding my full-stack capabilities, now working with C#, .NET, SQLite databases, and Tailwind CSS.
-I am a diligent and motivated professional, continuously seeking to enhance my skillset and contribute effectively within the tech field.
+I am actively expanding my full-stack capabilities, I am a diligent and motivated professional, continuously seeking to enhance my skillset and contribute effectively within the tech field.

 ---

 ### Current Focus

-🌱 I’m currently learning C#, .NET and some Tailwind.
+🌱 I’m now working with C#, .NET, SQLite databases, and Tailwind CSS.

 💀 Fun fact: Guitarist in Norwegian metal bands Mardraum and Domen

-💬 Say "hi" by sending me an email @ <geirsonnesyn@gmail.com> and ask about the rabbit...
+💬 Contact me @ <geirsonnesyn@gmail.com> or search for Geir Sønnesyn on LinkedIn

 ---